frederic-perez/AmE-dictionary/data/idioms.md

 __get the better of (someone or something)__ To gain superiority, mastery, or an advantage over someone or something; to get control over someone or something. _I knew I shouldn’t be meddling in other people’s business, but my curiosity got the better of me._
 __get the drift of something__ To understand the general idea of something. _I knew enough German to get the drift of this article.
 I don’t get the drift of what you’re trying to tell me._
 __get the gist__ To understand the central, essential, or general matter of something, such as an argument, speech, concept, process, etc., without being proficient in the more specific details.
+__get the green light__ To receive permission to proceed with some action or task.
+Likened to the green light of a traffic signal. _We’re just waiting to get the green light from our managers before we release the latest software update._
 __get the knack of__ :two: To learn how to do something competently or well after a certain period of practice or development.
 __get the the green light__ To receive permission to proceed with some action or task.
 Likened to the green light of a traffic signal.
 __get this show on the road__ To promptly begin or get something started.